-Islamic Doctrine (1) 0406202 This course aims to introduce the science of the doctrine and its origin, development, sources and sections, and also aims to identify the most prominent issues of the Islamic faith related to the Devine Self in terms of proving its existence with the mental, narrative and scientific contemporary evidence, and to respond to the most important semi-atheists old modern, the course also deals with the clarification of the concept of Oneness and the evidence of its mental and narrated proof and the response to the most important semi-polytheists old and new, the course also deals with the concept of divine qualities and their actions and types and the evidence of their mental and narrated proof and to identify the opinions of the scholars in them, and what is the difference between the Divine Names and their characteristics, the course also aims to explain the concept of faith and its increase and decrease.
-The course also focuses on highlighting the impact of faith in Allah on the life of the individual and society.
-Hadith Studies 0406301 This course aims to show the efforts of scholars in the service of prophetic hadith, and the student's knowledge on the most important topics of the science of the term hadith, and it includes the definition of the science of the term hadith and its origins, and its most famous works, as well as the accepted Hadith and the rejected ones, sections of each and how to distinguish between them, what is the characteristic of accepted narrators and those who are rejected, what are the conditions of accepting the narrator's narration, the ranks of the wounded(التحديل) and modification (والتصديل), the way and ethics of the narration., the methods of endurance and the forms of performance, the etiquette of narrator and the Hadith Seeker.
-Quran Studies 0406303 This course aims to introduce the Book of Allah, and to know how to understand and interpret it, and includes the clarification of the rise of the "science of the Qur'an", the definition of the revelation and the stages of its revelation, the first revelation and the last one,the Makki and Madani, the causes of revelation, the science of (occasions) events, the collection of the Holy Quran and the arrangement of its verses and surahs, and its descent on seven (readings)letters, and a profile of Qur'anic readings and readers, the difference between the المنسوخ and the المناسوة and the المناسوة and the dur'anic miracle, and recognizes the meaning of interpretation and interpreters, andthe methods of interpretation and interpreters, andthe methods of interpretation and interpreters and a profile of their interpretations and approaches.
+Islamic Doctrine (1) 0406202 This course aims to introduce the science of the doctrine and its origin, development, sources and sections, and also aims to identify the most prominent issues of the Islamic faith related to the Devine Self in terms of proving its existence with the mental, narrative and scientific contemporary evidence, and to respond to the most important semi-atheists old modern, the course also deals with the clarification of the concept of Oneness and the evidence of its mental and narrated proof and the response to the most important semi-polytheists old and new, the course also deals with the concept of divine qualities and their actions and types and the evidence of their mental and narrated proof and to identify the opinions of the scholars in them, and what is the difference between the Divine Names and their characteristics, the course also focuses on highlighting the impact of faith in Allah on the life of the individual and society.
+Hadith Studies 0406301 This course aims to show the efforts of scholars in the service of prophetic hadith, and the student's knowledge on the most important topics of the science of the term hadith , and it includes the definition of the science of the term hadith and its origins, and its most famous works, as well as the accepted Hadith and the rejected ones, sections of each and how to distinguish between them, what is the characteristic of accepted narrators and those who are rejected , what are the conditions of accepting the narrator's narration, the ranks of the wounded(${\rm Lexc}$) and modification (${\rm Lexc}$), the way and ethics of the narrator and the Hadith Seeker.
+Quran Studies 0406303 This course aims to introduce the Book of Allah, and to know how to understand and interpret it, and includes the clarification of the rise of the "science of the Qur'an", the definition of the revelation and the stages of its revelation, the first revelation and the last one, the Makki and Madani, the causes of revelation, the science of (occasions) events, the collection of the Holy Quran and the arrangement of its verses and surahs, and its descent on seven (readings)letters, and a profile of Qur'anic readings and readers, the difference between the المنسوخ and the asubject of Qur'anic straines, and readers, the difference between the area related to the subject of Qur'anic straines, as well as the qur'anic miracle, and recognizes the meaning of interpretation and interpreters, and the methods of interpretation and interpreteres and a profile of their interpretations and approaches.
 Foundations of Islamic Jurisprudence 0406310 This course aims to introduce the student to the science of the origins of Islamic jurisprudence and scientific terminology related to it, to indicate its importance, the sources of the original and dependent islamic rulings, the concept of islamic rule and its types, and to introduce the types of ruler, convict edited and convicted, and how to interpret the islamic texts in terms of the sections of the islamic word.
-The course also focuses on ways to devise Islamic rules based on the principles of the science of Islamic jurisprudence, to know the division of the word with multiple considerations and the implications of that, to know what Ijtihad is and its types and the conditions of each type, and to know the purposes of sharia and its relation to the science of origins and the development.
+The course also focuses on ways to devise Islamic rules based on the principles of the science of Islamic jurisprudence, to know the division of the word with multiple considerations and the implications of that, to know what Ijtihad is and its relation to the science of origins and the development.
 Legitimate sentence.